How do you treat a migraine?

 First things first:

-So, listen up: Here are tips for dealing with a migraine attack!
+So, listen up for tips for dealing with a migraine attack!

-If you’re not sure whether you have migraines or tension-type headaches, check out this overview or the video “Headache 101” again.
+If you’re still not sure whether you have migraines or tension-type headaches, click the link below to review “Headache 101” again!

 Your doctor can also tell you what type of headache you have.

-What can I do when I notice a migraine attack?
+What can I do when I think I’m having a migraine attack?

-First, you should make sure that you really have a migraine attack and not a severe tension-type headache.
+First, you should make sure that you’re really having a migraine attack and not a severe tension-type headache.

-You can test this with the bounce test, for example.
+You can check by trying the bounce test, for example.

-Treating a severe migraine attack with pain medication works very well for most children and teens.
+Treating a migraine attack with medication works very well for most young people.
 Talk to your doctor to find out which pain medication and dosage is right for you.

-You should only take medication that your doctor has prescribed for you.
+You should only take medications that your doctor has prescribed for you.

-You can tell a painkiller is working when the headache decreases noticeably after half an hour to an hour.
+You can tell the medication is working when you notice a decrease in the migraine headache after half an hour to an hour.

-1. You must take the painkiller as early as possible during the migraine attack!
+1. You must take the medication as early as possible during the migraine attack!

 Our tip: If you have migraines and know which medication is right for you, you should always have the medication with you.
-This way you can make sure you take the medication on time.
+This way, you can make sure you take the medication right away.

 2. You must take the dosage recommended by your doctor.

-If you reduce the amount, the medication can’t work properly.
-It can also be really dangerous to take too much, and taking more medication won’t work any better against the migraine.
+Important: If you reduce the amount, the medication can’t work properly.
+It can also be really dangerous to take too much.
+Remember, taking more medication won’t work better against the migraine.

 Controlling the migraine attack in other ways

 To do this, you can lie down and darken the room.
-If you don’t feel better after one or two hours, you will know that it is probably better to take a painkiller next time.
+If you don’t feel better after 1-2 hours, you will know that it is probably better to take medication next time.

 Important!

-When a migraine hits it’s important to respond quickly and take the right medication.
+When a migraine attack happens, respond quickly and take the right medication.

-If you notice that you are taking a lot of painkillers very frequently (meaning once a week or even more often), then you should discuss this with your doctor, because a lot of painkillers can make your headaches worse.
+If you notice that you are taking a lot of medication often (more than once per week), then you should discuss this with your doctor, because taking too much medication can make your headaches worse.

-You can learn even more about medication for migraines here:
+You can learn even more about medications for migraine here:

 What experts say about medications

 Knowing your migraine attacks well can help you take the medication as early as possible.
-If you experience a migraine with an aura, you can often tell that a migraine attack is starting before the headache begins.
-If you don’t usually get an aura, when your headache starts, think about whether there were typical signs of a migraine.
-This will help you tell the difference between a migraine attack and a tension-type headache.
-Here you can read again what an aura is: Migraine phases: Aura
+If you experience a migraine with an aura, you can usually tell that a migraine attack is starting before the headache itself begins.
+If you don’t usually get an aura, once your headache starts, think about whether there were typical signs of a migraine.
+This can help you tell the difference between a migraine attack and a tension-type headache.
+Here, you can review what an aura is: Migraine phases: Aura

-If Ibuprofen does not work for you, or if your attacks are very severe, your doctor may prescribe a special migraine medication called a “triptan”.
+If over the counter medications do not work for you, or if your attacks are very severe, your doctor may prescribe a special migraine medication called a “triptan”.
 There are many different triptans, each with slightly different effects.
-That’s why it’s important to talk to an expert.
+That’s why it’s important to talk to an expert about which is best for you.

 But there are other ways to reduce the frequency of migraine attacks!
 You can find out more in the next section.

-For adults who have migraine attacks very often, doctors sometimes recommend taking a medication every day to make the migraine attacks less frequent.
-This medication is called a “migraine prophylaxis”.
+For adults who have migraine attacks often, doctors sometimes recommend taking a medication every day to make the migraine attacks less frequent.
+This medication is called a “migraine prophylaxis”, or prevention.

-Studies have investigated whether such drugs might also help children.
-The results show that in children, the medication has no effect on how often migraine attacks occur.
-Quite the opposite, the scientists found that children who take these medications develop many unwanted side effects, such as strong feelings of sadness.
-Luckily there are other ways to reduce how often migraine attacks happen!
+Studies have investigated whether such drugs might also help young people.
+The results show that in children, the medication does not effect on how often migraine attacks occur.
+In fact, they found the opposite: children who take these medications meant for adults develop many unwanted side effects, such as strong feelings of sadness.
+Luckily, there are other ways to reduce how often migraine attacks happen!
 Take a look here:

 What can I do to reduce the frequency of migraine attacks?

 First, it is important that you treat a migraine attack.
-If you don’t treat it, you might become very stressed.
-This means, your battery (migraine generator) could be half full at the end of the attack.
+If you don’t treat it, you might feel very stressed by the migraine, which doesn’t help.
+This means your battery (“the migraine generator”) could be half full at the end of the attack.

 Also, find out what the triggers are for your migraines and try to reduce them.
 Your migraine attacks won’t disappear completely, but you will get them less often.